Gonzalo Miró

-Gonzalo Werther Miró Romero (born February 13, 1981 in Madrid) is a Spanish television presenter.
+Gonzalo Werther Miró Romero (born February 13, 1981, in Madrid) is a Spanish television presenter.
 He is the son of filmmaker Pilar Miró.

 Biography

 Gonzalo Miró was the only son of filmmaker Pilar Miró.
 She had him when she was single and never revealed the identity of his father.
-His godfather is the former president of the government, Felipe González.
+His godfather is the former president of the government Felipe González.
 Her mother died in 1997, when he was 16 years old.

 He began his career in Political Science at the Carlos III University of Madrid, which he abandoned to study Journalism at the Francisco de Vitoria University.
 He later studied filmmaking in New York, which offered him the opportunity to participate in a short film.

-Since 2006, he has participated in the morning magazine, Las mañanas de Cuatro, alongside Concha García Campoy and other collaborators such as Rosa Villacastín and Spain's Aitor Trigos.
+Since 2006, he has participated in the morning magazine Las mañanas de Cuatro, alongside Concha García Campoy and other collaborators such as Rosa Villacastín and Spain's Aitor Trigos.

 In 2009, Gonzalo left his role as a contributor, and during the 2009/2010 season, he collaborated with Deportes Cuatro.

 In September 2010, he started as a commentator in the program Punto Pelota en Intereconomía Televisión.
 He was a commentator in the program Futboleros on Marca TV.

-On March 27, 2014 he joined El chiringuito de Jugones.
+On March 27, 2014, he joined El chiringuito de Jugones.

 On August 25, 2014, he officially joined the program La Goleada on 13 TV.

 Since April 2018 he collaborates in the television program of LaSexta Liarla Pardo.

 He was romantically involved with Spanish singer Malú which ended in October 2017.

 In 2020 he competed in the fifth edition of MasterChef Celebrity.

+He is a common guest on television programs appearing as an expert although he has no real personal accomplishments to sustain that.